Author Archives: rayharris

 Let’s Go to the Movies!

-Before the existence of a fancy TV set or more than one in every home and long before the availability of movie theaters with wide, reclining seats, special futuristic sound and vision gimmicks – priced along with food treats at almost unreachable cost – was the Movie Theater – a coveted family experience – or… Read More »
+Before the existence of a fancy TV set or more than one in every home and long before the availability of movie theaters with wide, reclining seats, special futuristic sound and vision gimmicks – priced along with food treats at almost unreachable cost – was the Movie Theater – a coveted family experience – or… Read More: Let’s Go to the Movies! »

 Minne and Me

-Some of my recent blogs have prompted comments from several prominent Minneapolitans – about the blogs but mainly about me: From Burt Cohen – publisher emeritus of Minneapolis – St. Paul Magazine and owner and in possession of the prime seat in the Minneapolis Club Dining Room “Ray Harris has advised me that if I… Read More »
+Some of my recent blogs have prompted comments from several prominent Minneapolitans – about the blogs but mainly about me: From Burt Cohen – publisher emeritus of Minneapolis – St. Paul Magazine and owner and in possession of the prime seat in the Minneapolis Club Dining Room “Ray Harris has advised me that if I… Read More: Minne and Me »

 Better Way – Find It

 “There is a better way – Find It” – a well known quote by Thomas Edison.
 Finding a better way to carry out my assignments, to meet challenges and solve problems has been THE guiding factor for all of my 60+ year professional career.
-Being self employed, I have always done things “my way” and… Read More »
+Being self employed, I have always done things “my way” and… Read More: Better Way – Find It »

 Believe It or Not

 Retail on the Nicollet Mall The Nicollet Mall was the pre-eminent retail location in the entire Upper Midwest.
 Shoppers from Canada and the states between Chicago and Denver traveled often to shop on the Nicollet mall.
 The retail offerings were extensive.
-All of the following retail stores were located on the Nicollet Mall in its… Read More »
+All of the following retail stores were located on the Nicollet Mall in its… Read More: Believe It or Not »

 Restaurants in Minneapolis

 Pre Covid, Minneapolis offered a variety of restaurants – upscale, neighborhood, multi-chain operations, buffets, restaurants offering almost every conceivable cultural food choice – as well as dessert bars and wine bars.
 It seemed that new restaurants were opening weekly and as many closing weekly.
-Eating out in Minneapolis was not always like that; Choices were… Read More »
+Eating out in Minneapolis was not always like that; Choices were… Read More: Restaurants in Minneapolis »